fossadev/fossabot-docs/docs/lookalikes/1creating-lookalikes.md

 - a `...` menu, where you can:

-  - Sort phrases
+  - `Sort phrases`

-  - Copy to clipboard (for easy pasting, such as a Google sheet for backup purposes)
+  - `Copy to clipboard`(for easy pasting, such as a Google sheet for backup purposes)

-  - Delete phrase group, which does exactly what it sounds like.
+  - `Delete phrase group`, which does exactly what it sounds like.
 The selected `Phrase Group` will be deleted.
 A confirmation box will appear to prevent accidental removal.

 - an expand button, to open or hide the `Phrase Group`